dipanshu290/Proj-Zomato-Landing-Page/README.md

-# This is my zomato landing page clone
+# This is my Zomato landing page clone.

-## Done with first commit.
+## Done with the first commit.

-## Set Up created here for our appln
+## Setup created here for our application.